Go Back

 05.06.2020

-Content adapted from Business Matters by Canada Post
+Content adapted from Business Matters by Canada Post.

-Direct mail marketing gives businesses the opportunity to reach a broad audience on a more personal level than email marketing alone can provide.
-In light of the COVID-19 pandemic, direct mail is making a comeback as businesses adapt to reach customers where they are — at home.
+Business across Canada are turning to direct mail marketing as a way to break through the digital noise so they can effectively communicate changes and engage with the community.
+Direct mail marketing gives businesses the opportunity to reach a broad audience on a more personal level than email marketing alone can provide, and is making a comeback as businesses adapt to reach customers wherever they are.

 81% of Canadians say they read their mail the same day they receive it.